Understanding Effects

 [fn get [] -> a]

-This is perhaps the most elegant application.
-There is no function coloring in Loon because concurrency is just another effect.
-A function does not need to declare itself async.
-It performs an async operation, and the runtime handler manages scheduling.
-Sync and async code compose freely.
+This may be the most elegant application of all.
+Loon has no function coloring, because concurrency is simply another effect.
+A function never declares itself async.
+It performs an async operation, the runtime handler manages scheduling, and sync and async code compose without a seam between them.

 Research Lineage

 Algebraic effects are not a Loon invention.
-They come from a line of programming language research going back to Plotkin and Power (2003).
-The idea has been explored by several languages, each contributing different insights:
+They descend from a line of programming-language research reaching back to Plotkin and Power in 2003, and several languages have explored the idea since, each adding an insight of its own:

-Loon builds on this body of work with a focus on ergonomics: full inference of effect types (so you never annotate them), concise syntax, and tight integration with ownership semantics.
+Loon builds on this work with ergonomics as its north star: full inference of effect types, so you never annotate them; concise syntax; and tight integration with ownership semantics.